 \textbf{Organization.} The paper is organized as follows.
 In Sec~\ref{sec:background}, we provide a brief background of adaptive importance sampling schemes and, specifically, the parametric AIS which we aim at analyzing.
 We also introduce the fundamental results on which we rely in later sections.
-In Sec.~\ref{sec:algorithms}, we describe two algorithms which are explicitly designed to globally optimize the $\chi^2$-divergence between the target and the proposal.
-In Sec.~\ref{sec:analysis}, we prove nonasymptotic error rates for the MSE of these samplers using results from non-convex optimization literature.
-These bounds are then discussed in detail in Sec.~\ref{sec:discussion}.
-Finally, we conclude with Sec.~\ref{sec:conclusions}.
+In Section~\ref{sec:algorithms}, we describe the setting to globally optimize the $\chi^2$-divergence between the target and the proposal.
+In Section~\ref{sec:analysis}, we prove nonasymptotic error rates for the MSE for the setting where the adaptation is driven by standard gradient methods using results from non-convex optimization literature.
+These bounds are then discussed in detail in Section~\ref{sec:discussion}.
+Finally, we conclude with Section~\ref{sec:conclusions}.